Christoph H. Loch

 Read more about Alan

 Alan is a passionate risk and ecosystems researcher, and a founder of the Natural Capital Alliance (NCA).
 Alan currently runs the Natural Capital Markets group at Lykke, which provides instant liquidity for Natural Capital Coins without transaction fees.
 Alan started his career as a researcher in JPMorgan’s corporate risk management group in New York, after receiving a degree in Industrial Engineering at Stanford University in 1993.
 He is one of 25 founding members of the RiskMetrics Group (now part of MSCI), where he authored Risk Management: A Practical Guide (1999).
 Alan became fascinated by systemic risk early warning signals with the onset of the US Subprime crisis in 2007, eventually developing a next generation framework for Integrated Risk Management.
 Alan is inspired by evolutionary ecosystems, and his most recent publication is Adaptive Risk Management: Powered by Network Science.
-Alan’s mission is to catalyze a global risk culture to protect the systems that sustain us.
+Alan’s mission is to catalyse a global risk culture to protect the systems that sustain us.

 Senior Partner & Director, McKinsey Global Institute